Srheft/HOD/README.md

 Sep 20th --> kpc/Mpc section of the draft is updated Sep 25th --> missing refereces in dat section are added Sepn28th --> added 10c best fit result
+Oct 10th --> second batch of comments received and applied ---> latex can not be uploaded due to publication policy.